tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Describe the client-server model.

-* Read the documentation and identify endpoints from a given API.
+* Read documentation and identify endpoints from a given API.

 * Perform a GET request and view the JSON response using the Postman client.